-When beginner painters become aware of the fantastic painting properties of the palette knife, they will often launch into an impasto painting frenzy on the canvas, completely ignoring the brush all together.
-Whilst this can be a great and extremely satisfying way of painting, the palette knife in my opinion is much more effective when used selectively in combination with the paint brush.
+When beginner painters become aware of the fantastic painting properties of the palette knife, they will often launch into an impasto painting frenzy on the canvas, completely ignoring the brush altogether.
+Whilst this can be a great and extremely satisfying way of painting, the palette knife in my opinion is much more effective when used selectively in combination with the paintbrush.

 Use Your Palette Knife To Create Contrast

-The textures of strokes made by the palette knife are very different to that of any paint brush.
+The textures of strokes made by the palette knife are very different from that of any paintbrush.
 Here are some of the uses of the palette knife to create different textures: